raegun2k/BRAINS-19/README.md

  This extension WILL overwrite everything, including possible form fields.
 DISABLE IT IF YOU NEED TO WRITE SOMETHING ABOUT COVID SOMEWHERE OTHERWISE IT MAY OVERWRITE WHAT YOU'RE WRITING.
 I TAKE NO RESPONSIBILITY FOR RUINED HOMEWORK OR DOCUMENTATION.

+# Known issues

+ * Tickers or lazy loaded content may not be captured.
+Working on it.
+ * Sometimes you need to refresh the page after enabling.
+ * It may overwrite form fields.
+ * Google rejected the extension.
+Resubmitting.
+For now, continue to side load.

 ## Credentials ##

 **Developed By**       Rae O'Neil